PrivateStorageio/ZKAPAuthorizer/docs/source/designs/backup-recovery.rst

 All of the internal state resides in a single SQLite3 database.
 This file can be copied to the on-grid storage location.
 This requires a ZKAPAuthorizer API to suspend writes to the database so a consistent copy can be made.
+The replica must be kept fresh for two reasons:

+* When a new voucher is funded or redeemed for new ZKAPs there is new value present in the database that is not present in an old copy of it.
+* As ZKAPs in the replica are spent by the client the cost to discard these after recovery grows.

 To keep the replica fresh multiple complete copies of the database need to be uploaded.

 This requires a large amount of bandwidth to upload full copies of the database periodically.